Private Services

 Overview

-Similarly to functions and batch jobs, private services are serverless and fully managed.
-This means you don't have to worry about administration tasks such as provisioning and managing servers, scaling, VM security, OS security & much more.
+- Fargate - technology which allows you to run containers without having to manage servers or clusters.
+This means you don't have to worry about administration tasks such as scaling, VM security, OS security & much more.

 When to use